Groundhog Day Resolutions: 2025 for a ‘Fat Old Man’

 • “Stand up and move during commercial breaks.”

-• “Find a simple stretching routine you can do while watching the news.”
+• “Find a simple stretching routine I can do while working at my desk or watching the news.”
 The goal is consistency, not intensity.
 Gentle movement helps with stiffness, circulation, and just generally feeling less like a stuffed armchair.
-Consult your doctor before starting anything new, especially if you have underlying health issues.
+I consulted my doctor before starting anything new, especially with underlying health issues.

 2. Resolution: Tweak the Grub

-Nobody’s saying you have to live on lettuce and water.
+Nobody’s telling me I have to live on lettuce and water.
 That’s miserable, and misery doesn’t last.

-• Try This: Focus on one or two small dietary swaps that you can stick to.
+• Trying This Instead: Focusing on one or two small dietary swaps that I can stick to.

 • “Drink one less soda a day, replace it with water (gasp!) or unsweetened tea.”